mj-will/aspire-analyses/README.md

 - `gw/`: `bilby` and `aspire` configuration files, injection studies, and plotting assets for the paper.
 - `docs/`: Jupyter Book; `make -C docs build` regenerates the site and syncs notebooks.
 - `toy_examples/`: Toy examples with analytic/toy likelihoods.
-- `data_releases/`: Makefiles and support scripts for packaging published artefacts.
+- `data_releases/`: Makefiles and support scripts for packaging published results.

 ## Getting started
 - Requires Python 3.11+, `conda` (or `mamba`), and the dependencies listed in `environment.yml`.